Taritsyn/LibSassHost/README.md

 	</tbody>
 </table>

-Using of `CompileFile` method quite a bit different from using of `Compile` method:
+Using of the `CompileFile` method quite a bit different from using of the `Compile` method:

 ```csharp
 using System;